MetOffice/fab/docs/source/advanced_config.rst

 ================
 You can copy the contents of someone else's prebuilds folder into your own.
 Fab uses hashes to keep track of the correct prebuilt files, and will find and use them.
-There's also a helper step called :class:`~fab.steps.grab.prebuild.GrabPreBuild` you can add to your build configurations.
+There's also a helper step called :func:`~fab.steps.grab.prebuild.grab_pre_build` you can add to your build configurations.

 Psykalite (Psyclone overrides)
 ==============================
-If you need to override a PSyclone output file with a handcrafted version, you can use the ``overrides_folder`` argument to the :class:`~fab.steps.psyclone.Psyclone` step.
+If you need to override a PSyclone output file with a handcrafted version, you can use the ``overrides_folder`` argument to the :func:`~fab.steps.psyclone.psyclone` step.
 This is just a normal folder containing source files.
 The step will delete any files it creates if there's a matching filename in the overrides folder.